Baikal Airlines Flight 130: Before take-off

-The problematic engine was not turned off and the crew still continued their preparations for the take-off.
-After finishing the take-off checklist and configuring the aircraft, the engine thrust was set to take-off power.
-At 11:59 local time, Flight 130 lifted off from the runway, heading for Moscow Domodedovo Airport.
+The problematic engine was not turned off and the crew continued preparing for takeoff.
+After finishing the takeoff checklist and configuring the aircraft, the engine thrust was set to takeoff power, and Flight 130 took off at 11:59 local time.

 Start of failure

-Barely 4 minutes after taking off, just when the aircraft was about to reach an altitude of 6,000 meters, the fire alarm suddenly blared inside the cockpit.
-Flight engineer Karpov told the crew that a fire had just broke out on engine two, the one which had problems starting up earlier prior to takeoff.
-The engine was turned off and the crew immediately followed the established procedure for in-flight fire.
-The alarm still went off continuously.
+Barely 4 minutes after takeoff, just when the aircraft was about to reach an altitude of 6,000 meters, the fire alarm suddenly blared.
+Flight engineer Karpov announced that a fire had broken out on the defective engine two.
+It was turned off and the crew immediately followed the established procedure for in-flight fire, but the alarm continued.

-The flight crew then tried to douse the flames by turning on the fire extinguishing system.
-It eventually stopped after all of its mixture had been used.
+The flight crew then tried to douse the flames by turning on the fire extinguishing system, which operated until exhausting its mixture.
 However, flight engineer Karpov later reported that fires were still present on engine two, and now had spread to the APU compartment.
-Due to the quick spread, Captain Gennady decided to turn back towards Irkutsk for an emergency landing.
+Due to the quick spread, Captain Gennady decided to return to Irkutsk for an emergency landing.
 The navigator immediately charted their course.
 Meanwhile, the siren continued to sound.